 - BRIVIACT does not display activity at HVA Ca2+ channels‡ or AMPA receptors5

 - Implications for clinical efficacy and tolerability are not known

 - *The precise mechanism by which levetiracetam exerts its anticonvulsant activity is unknown.

 - †Not all proposed mechanisms of levetiracetam are depicted.

 Suicidal Behavior and Ideation: Antiepileptic drugs, including BRIVIACT, increase the risk of suicidal behavior and ideation.
 Monitor patients taking BRIVIACT for the emergence or worsening of depression; unusual changes in mood or behavior; or suicidal thoughts, behavior, or self-harm.
 Advise patients, their caregivers, and/or families to be alert for these behavioral changes and report them immediately to a healthcare provider.

 Neurological Adverse Reactions: BRIVIACT causes somnolence, fatigue, dizziness, and disturbance in coordination.
-Somnolence and fatigue-related adverse reactions were reported in 25% of patients taking at least 50 mg per day of BRIVIACT compared to 14% of patients taking placebo.
-Dizziness and disturbance in gait and coordination were reported in 16% of patients taking at least 50 mg per day of BRIVIACT compared to 10% of patients taking placebo.
+Somnolence and fatigue-related adverse reactions were reported in 25% of adult patients taking at least 50 mg per day of BRIVIACT compared to 14% of adult patients taking placebo.
+Dizziness and disturbance in gait and coordination were reported in 16% of adult patients taking at least 50 mg per day of BRIVIACT compared to 10% of adult patients taking placebo.
 The risk is greatest early in treatment but can occur at any time.
 Monitor patients for these signs and symptoms and advise them not to drive or operate machinery until they have gained sufficient experience on BRIVIACT.